rickdevera/tenable_immersion_day_labs/LabExercise-02a.md

 ### Objective:

+- I can create a Github account
+- I can create a Github connection
-- I can access integrate (add) a Github repository with a Tenable.cs project
+- I can assign repositories to a Tenable.cs project
-- I can clone a Github repository
+- I can fork a Github repository
 - I can scan IaC
 - I can identify Misconfigurations
 - I can remediate code and create Pull Requests